 The UWC also has a Directorate for Humanitarian Initiatives (including Patriot Defence), Coordinating Committee in Support of Ukraine, Committee in Support of the Economic Development of Ukraine, and an International UWC 50th Anniversary Committee.

-Current UWC activities
+Current UWC Activities

 The UWC promotes the consolidation of the global Ukrainian community; strengthens and builds its network, and promotes current Ukrainian issues on the international level.

-The UWC focuses on: strengthening the international coalition in supporting Ukraine in the defence of its territorial integrity; the release of Ukrainian political prisoners imprisoned by Russian governing authorities, and the defence of human, national and religious rights of Ukrainians in illegally occupied Crimea and Eastern Ukraine, and Ukrainians in the Russian Federation; countering Russian disinformation and disseminating factual information about Ukraine by sharing its progress in reforming, modernizing and combatting corruption; providing Ukraine with humanitarian aid to overcome the consequences of Russian aggression; support for Euro-integration processes and its membership in the European Union; support for the Euro-Atlantic course of Ukraine and its membership in NATO; the provision by the international community of economic and technical support for Ukraine and promoting a Marshal Plan for Ukraine; issuing a Tomos of Autocephaly for the Ukrainian Orthodox Church Kyivan Patriarchate; recognition of the Patriarchal status of the Ukrainian Greek Catholic Church; recognition of the Holodomor of 1932-33 as a genocide of the Ukrainian people as already recognized by 17 countries; and finding common ground on historical Ukrainian-Polish issues through education and reconciliation.
+The UWC focuses on: strengthening the international coalition in supporting Ukraine in the defence of its territorial integrity; the release of Ukrainian political prisoners imprisoned by Russian governing authorities, and the defence of human, national and religious rights of Ukrainians in illegally occupied Crimea and Eastern Ukraine, and Ukrainians in the Russian Federation; countering Russian disinformation and disseminating factual information about Ukraine by sharing its progress in reforming, modernizing and combatting corruption; providing Ukraine with humanitarian aid to overcome the consequences of Russian aggression; support for Euro-integration processes and its membership in the European Union; support for the Euro-Atlantic course of Ukraine and its membership in NATO; the provision by the international community of economic and technical support for Ukraine and promoting a Marshall Plan for Ukraine; issuing a Tomos of Autocephaly for the Ukrainian Orthodox Church Kyivan Patriarchate; recognition of the Patriarchal status of the Ukrainian Greek Catholic Church; recognition of the Holodomor of 1932-33 as a genocide of the Ukrainian people as already recognized by 17 countries; and finding common ground on historical Ukrainian-Polish issues through education and reconciliation.

 UWC’s Cooperation with International Institutions